Venafi/vault-pki-monitor-venafi/README.md

     ```

 1. Start your Vault (note: if you don't have working configuration you can start it in dev mode.):
-    **!Dev mode is only for first look or developement purposes.
+    **Dev mode is only for educational or development purposes.
 Don't use it in production!**
     ```
     vault server -log-level=debug -dev -config=vault-config.hcl
     ```